 With the avalanche of different cooking shows and competitions aired on cable channels worldwide, everybody seems to be a budding master chef in their own kitchens these days.
-Many a family member, friend or colleague now take the time to prepare homecooked dishes they can enjoy with guests while celebrating an important occasion or simply chatting and spending time together.
+Many a family member, friend, or colleague now take the time to prepare home-cooked dishes they can enjoy with guests while celebrating an important occasion or simply chatting and spending time together.

 1. Learn the ropes.
 Do you know the proper way to cut and sauté onions?
 A cooking activity as simple as this can make or break your master chef aspirations.
 Knowing the basic cooking and food preparation techniques, which includes not only cutting and slicing of meats and produce, but the proper ways to clean and handle them as well.

 3. Invest in good cooking tools.
-Don’t get too excited and buy a lot of cooking tools which you won’t use in the long run.
-Invest in the backbone of cooking – quality pans, pots, and knives.
-Choosing quality over quantity makes your cooking life a lot easier and productive.
+Don’t get too excited and buy a lot of cooking tools that you won’t use in the long run.
+Invest in the backbone of cooking – quality pans, pots, and kitchen knives.
+Choosing quality over quantity makes your cooking life a lot easier and more productive.
 If you need to purchase additional cooking tools, consider what you cook most often so you don’t waste money.

 5. Buy and cook only what you need.
 Master chefs are good at measurements – anticipating how many ingredients, like meat and produce, will be needed for a dish for a certain number of people.
 Figure out what you really need so you can avoid leftovers and spoilage.
 If you have meat trimmings or produce scraps, make sumptuous bisques or soups out of them.
 A great chef can always create extraordinary dishes from simple ingredients – and even leftovers!